AllTheMods/alltheguides/docs/help/java.md

     : **Note**: This argument can prevent **VisualVM** from detecting the Java process.

+    - `MaxTenuringThreshold`

+    : Minecraft has a really high allocation rate of memory.
+Of that memory, most is reclaimed in the eden generation.
+However, transient data will overflow into survivor.
+Initially played with completely removing Survivor and had decent results, but does result in transient data making its way to Old which is not good.Max Tenuring 1 ensures that we do not promote transient data to old generation, but anything that survives 2 passes of Garbage Collection is just going to be assumed as longer-lived.

+    : Doing this greatly reduces pause times in Young Collections as copying data up to 15 times in Survivor space for a tenured object really takes a lot of time for actually old memory.
+Ideally the GC engine would track average age for objects instead and tenure out data faster, but that is not how it works.

+    : Considering average GC rate is 10s to the upwards of minutes per young collection, this does not result in any 'garbage' being promoted, and just delays longer lived memory to be collected in Mixed GC's.

-    - Using Large Pages
+    - `+UseLargePagesInMetaspace`

     : For Large Pages -- It's even more important to use -Xms = -Xmx!
 Large Pages needs to have all the memory specified for it, or you could end up without the gains.
 This memory will not be used by the OS anyway, so use it.
 Additionally, use these flags (Metaspace is Java 8 Only, don't use it for Java7):

-    : `-XX:+UseLargePagesInMetaspace`

-    - Transparent Huge Pages
+    - `+UseTransparentHugePages`

     : Controversial feature but may be usable if you can not configure your host for real HugeTLBFS.
-Try adding `-XX:+UseTransparentHugePages` but it's extremely important you also have AlwaysPreTouch set.
+Try adding, but it's extremely important you also have AlwaysPreTouch set.
 Otherwise, THP will likely hurt you.
 We have not measured how THP works for MC or its impact with AlwaysPreTouch, so this section is for the advanced users who want to experiment.